-If you have the Enhanced Traction System (ETS), keep the transaxle shift lever in DRIVE (D) so the system will be able to improve your ability to accelerate when driving on a slippery road.
+If you have the Enhanced Traction System (ETS), it will improve your ability to accelerate when driving on a slippery road.
 Even though your vehicle has this system, you will want to slow down and adjust your driving to the road conditions.
-Under certain conditions, you may want to turn the traction system off, such as when driving through deep snow and loose gravel, to help maintain vehicle motion at lower speeds.
-See Enhanced Traction System (ETS) on page 230.
+See Enhanced Traction System (ETS) on page 226.